 Textiles Folio Online Short Course

 You will be encouraged to explore diverse areas related to textiles, fashion, costume making, or surface and jewellery design.
-In addition, you will be given advice on portfolio presentation and best practice for your chosen pathway throughout the course while you engage with exciting projects that will enhance your skills.
+Throughout the course, you will be given advice on portfolio presentation and best practice for your chosen pathway or current design practice, while you engage with exciting projects that will enhance your skills.

 - Costume for Film or Theatre